 Room One is a nonprofit health and social service center located in the rural Methow Valley of north central Washington.
 Because of the Methow Valley’s uniquely isolated location, area men, women, and children in need of critical human services are often left without advocates and vital resources.
 With limited access to safety net programs, crisis support, and meaningful help, rural communities like ours are susceptible to health disparities, including high rates of teen pregnancy, domestic violence, substance abuse, and mental health needs.
 The comprehensive services we provide at Room One are directed at preventing violence in our community and interrupting health disparities.

-Ductless Heat Pump Rebate – Available for Installs after January 1, 2021
+Ductless and Ducted Heat Pump Rebates – Available for Installs after January 1, 2021

 - Projects must be completed by a Comfort Ready Home contractor.

 - Product must be rated with a minimum of HSPF 9.0 to qualify.

 - Completed Residential Ductless Heat Pump Project Information Form.

 - or Completed Residential Ducted Heat Pump Project Information Form.

 - Invoice or Purchase Receipt showing that the requirements have been met – including purchase date, manufacturer, model number, type, size of product installed.